 Overall we think this model is fine and can be helpful, we just reiterate that intention is important.

-This post is based on interpretations of work originally produced by Ken Blanchard and published in the book “Trust Works!“.
+This post on Blanchard’s ABCD’s of trust based on interpretations of work originally produced by Ken Blanchard.
+He has published much of his work in the book: “Trust Works!”.